 The oil and gas lease income amounts represent a portion of the up-front payments we received on March 10, 2011, upon the signing of the Paid-Up Oil and Gas Lease (the "O&G Lease") and Surface Use and Damage Agreement (the "Surface Use Agreement").
 During fiscal 2011, we received payments of \$1,243,400 for the purpose of exploring for, developing, producing and marketing oil and gas on 634 acres of mineral estate we own at our Sky Ranch property.
 The income received is being recognized in income over the initial three year term of the O&G Lease, which began on March 10, 2011.
 In December of 2012 the O&G Lease was purchased by a wholly owned subsidiary of ConocoPhillips Company.
+During February 2014 we received an additional payment of \$1,243,400 to extend the initial term of the O&G Lease by an additional two years through February 2016.

 Interest income represents interest earned on the temporary investment of capital in available-for-sale securities, interest accrued on the note payable by the District and interest accrued on the Special Facilities construction proceeds receivable from the County.
-The decrease is due primarily to us not holding marketable securities during 2013.
+The decreases are due primarily to us not holding marketable securities in fiscal 2014 and a decrease in finance charges attributable to our farm leases.